Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 If you loved this book, you'd definitely like the rest of the list – Jewel is kind of "out of date" already

-We don't know if you remember her now since she's nowhere to be found today regarding music or anything.
-Still, Jewel was a pop star that sold more than 10 million copies of her debut album!
-With her gorgeously titled poetry book, "A Night Without Armor," she didn't get as lucky as the album, but the book's popularity was no joke!
+We don't know if you remember her now since Jewel is nowhere to be found today regarding music or anything.
+Still, she sold more than ten million copies of her debut album!
+With her gorgeously titled poetry book, "A Night Without Armor," she didn't get as lucky as the album.
+Still, the book's popularity was no joke!

 4. "Dark Sparkler" by Amber Tamblyn